Hooked Fisherman

 Neoprene can feel stiff initially before breaking in

-The benchmark fishing glove for CT shoulder seasons.
+The benchmark fishing glove for CT shoulder seasons, according to gear threads across Northeast fishing forums.
 Neoprene warms even when wet.
-The fingerless design is the right tradeoff — you can work hooks, tie lines, and feel bite detection with your fingers while keeping your palms warm.
-Go-to for surf casters, boat anglers, and shore fishermen in cold conditions.
+The fingerless design is the right tradeoff — anglers can work hooks, tie lines, and feel bite detection with their fingers while keeping palms warm.
+A frequent pick among surf casters, boat anglers, and shore fishermen in cold conditions.

 HUK Power Stretch Fingerless Glove